viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 **Set a list of apps to be filtered from snapshots for Recall** policy allows you to filter apps from being saved in snapshots.
 Define the list using a semicolon to separate apps.
 The list can include Application User Model IDs (AUMID) or the name of the executable file.
 For example: `code.exe;Microsoft.
 WindowsNotepad_8wekyb3d8bbwe!App;ms-teams.exe`

+> [!Note]
+>	Like other Windows apps, such as the Snipping Tool, Recall won't store digital rights management (DRM) content.

 | &nbsp; | Setting  |
 |---|---|